kubernetes/website/content/en/docs/concepts/configuration/scheduler-perf-tuning.md

 application and the score of nodes is not important.
 In other words, you prefer to run the Pod on any Node as long as it is feasible.

-We do not recommend lowering this value from its default if your cluster has only several hundred Nodes.
+It is not recommended to lower this value from its default if your cluster has only several hundred Nodes.
 It is unlikely to improve the scheduler's performance significantly.

-### How scheduler iterates over Nodes
+### How the scheduler iterates over Nodes

 This section is intended for those who want to understand the internal details of this feature.